Active T1 transitions in cellular networks: Introduction

 T1 transitions have been studied first in passive materials such as foams, where they occur in response to external shear forces that can drive material flow~\cite{cohen-addad2013flow,biance2011how}.
 Tissues, however, are active materials, that can deform spontaneously, driven by internally generated stresses, and can therefore also perform work on their environment.
 Such active deformations are for instance observed during convergence–extension, a widespread morphogenetic process driven by oriented T1 transitions that leads to anisotropic tissue deformation~\cite{keller2000mechanisms,tada2012convergent}.
 In contrast to passive foams, where T1 transitions dissipate energy and relax elastic stresses resulting from external forcing, T1 transitions in tissues can be active and perform work, and therefore can build up stresses rather than relaxing them.
 The orientation of T1 transitions can be guided by tissue polarity cues, that are linked to chemical signals such as the planar polarity pathways~\cite{wang2007tissue,bosveld2012mechanical}.
 Thereby, tissues can extend along axes that are defined by chemical patterns.
 Such processes can be observed in developmental model systems.
-For example, during the germ-band extension of \textit{Drosophila} embryo, experiments suggest that the tissue deforms anisotropically as a consequence of oriented T1 transitions and anisotropic cell stress~\cite{bertet2004myosindependent,collinet2015local}.
-Similarly, data from the pupal wing blade of \textit{Drosophila} reveals multiple roles of T1 transitions over time: they drive anisotropic cell and tissue elongation at early stages, while later they are responsible for a relaxation of cell shape elongation~\cite{etournay2015interplay}.
+For example, during the germ-band extension of \textit{Drosophila} embryo, experiments show that the tissue deforms anisotropically as a consequence of oriented T1 transitions, driven by active processes in the acto-myosin cytoskeleton.
+Two scenarios have been proposed: anisotropic accumulation of myosin II at cell-cell junctions~\cite{bertet2004myosindependent,rauzi2008nature,tetley2016unipolar,wang2020anisotropy}, and anisotropic active stresses mediated by medial myosin pulses~\cite{collinet2015local}.
+Similarly, data from the pupal wing blade of \textit{Drosophila} reveal multiple roles of T1 transitions over time: they drive anisotropic cell and tissue elongation at early stages, while later they are responsible for a relaxation of cell shape elongation~\cite{etournay2015interplay}.
+Finally, cells can actively propel themselves on a substrate.
+Such motion can also cause T1 transitions and tissue shape changes~\cite{lin2018dynamic,barton2017active,sussman2017cellgpu}, and can trigger a solid-to-fluid transition in cell tissues model~\cite{bi2016motilitydriven}.
+Here, we focus of anisotropic stresses generated in a tissue in the absence of active self-propulsion.